OutSystems/docs-support/src/troubleshooting/application-development/troubleshoot-cross-platform-permissions.md

 ## Symptoms

-Cross-platform Service Studio does not load properly.
+Cross-platform Service Studio doesn't load properly.
 The splash screen doesn’t disappear and a dialog is shown to warn users about missing permissions in the configuration folder.

 ![Cannot launch cross=platform service studio](images/permission-error-ss.png)